HarryHelsing/HarryHelsing/README.md

 - Making a language learning note taking CLI tool to help with my Italian
 - Making my own LAN server with AlmaLinux

+If you want to see what I'm working on you can poke around my Notes repo!

 Previous experiments of mine include:
 - Making simple Rust CLI tools
 - Creating some weird and wonderful bash scripts